Ceuta: Government and administration

 The Palacio de la Asamblea de Ceuta is the seat of the Assembly of Ceuta.

-Since 1995, Ceuta is, along with Melilla, one of the two autonomous cities of Spain.
+Since 1995, Ceuta has been one of the two autonomous cities of Spain (along with Melilla).
 Ceuta is known officially in Spanish as Ciudad Autónoma de Ceuta (English: Autonomous City of Ceuta), with a rank between a standard municipality and an autonomous community.
 Ceuta is part of the territory of the European Union.
 The city was a free port before Spain joined the European Union in 1986.
-Now it has a low-tax system within the Economic and Monetary Union of the European Union.
+Today, Ceuta has a low-tax system within the Economic and Monetary Union of the European Union.

 Since 1979, Ceuta has held elections to its 25-seat assembly every four years.
 The leader of its government was the Mayor until the Autonomy Statute provided for the new title of Mayor-President.
 As of 2011, the People's Party (PP) won 18 seats, keeping Juan Jesús Vivas as Mayor-President, which he has been since 2001.
 The remaining seats are held by the regionalist Caballas Coalition (4) and the Socialist Workers' Party (PSOE, 3).

 Owing to its small population, Ceuta elects only one member of the Congress of Deputies, the lower house of the Cortes Generales (the Spanish Parliament).
-As of the November 2019 election, this post is held by María Teresa López of Vox.
+As of the November 2023 general election, this post is held by Javier Celaya Brey of the PP, who gained it from Vox.
 Ceuta is subdivided into 63 barriadas ("neighborhoods"), such as Barriada de Berizu, Barriada de P. Alfonso, Barriada del Sarchal, and El Hacho.
 Ceuta maintains its own police force.

 Defence and Civil Guard

-The defence of the enclave is the responsibility of the Spanish Armed Forces' General Command of Ceuta (COMGECEU).
+Defence of the territory is the responsibility of the Spanish Armed Forces's General Command of Ceuta (COMGECEU).
 The Spanish Army's combat components of the command include: